On Lusztig's asymptotic Hecke algebra for $\mathrm{SL}_2$: The elements as functions on

 \subsubsection{Convolutions}

 We can now describe how the affine Hecke algebra acts on functions on the plane.
-The content of the below lemmas is well known; for a general combinatorial description of them with different normalizations, see \cite{Wgraph}.
-It will be useful to observe that the convolution action commutes with the right action of $2\Z$ on the set of alcoves.
+The content of the following lemmas is well known; for a general combinatorial description of them with different normalizations, see \cite{Wgraph}.
+It will be useful to observe that the convolution action commutes with the right action of $2\Z$ on the set of alcoves, and that the functions $\varphi_n,\psi_n$ are periodic in the sense that $(m\alpha^\vee)\cdot\varphi_n=\varphi_{n+m}$ and likewise for $\psi_n$.

 We view the convolution action as follows: given $T_w$ and the characteristic function $\chi_X$ of an $I$-orbit $X$, we have a multiplication map

 which descends to the quotient of the left-hand side by the equivalence relation $(g,x)\sim (gi,i^{-1}x)$ for $i\in I$, yielding a map